F5Networks/f5-declarative-onboarding/docs/http-methods.rst

 You can use the GET method to retrieve the declarations you previously sent to Declarative Onboarding.
 Use the GET method to the URI ``https://<BIG-IP>/mgmt/shared/appsvcs/declare``.
-Only declarations you create in AS3 return, GET does not return anything that was not created by AS3.
+Only declarations you create in Declarative Onboarding return, GET does not return anything that was not created by Declarative Onboarding.